 It’s a word that strikes fear into the minds of children and adults alike, as they dread the metallic parts and obstructed smile that awaits them if they opt for installation of more permanent options.
 That fear is understandable, but it’s one that can actually be easily mitigated by choosing a clear, or ceramic, style of braces that minimizes the overall obstruction of the teeth and metallic appearance that many people dread.

-The style of alignment typically referred to as “clear” braces isn’t necessarily clear in the plastic sense.
+The style of alignment typically referred to as “clear” braces aren’t necessarily clear in the plastic sense.
 Instead, these braces replace rubber with ceramic when adhering to the teeth.
 A small metal wire uses the ceramic material as leverage, adjusting teeth over time and creating a perfect smile that will last well into the future.
 Because of the unique way that this system works, the teeth are perfectly visible throughout the adjustment period.
 The thin wire is virtually unnoticeable at a distance, and pictures will hardly reveal the braces’ presence.

 Additionally, clear braces tend to be less expensive than clear, plastic alignment methods.
 They require a single installation that, like metal braces, is adjusted over time in order to perfect the smile and properly adjust each tooth into place.
 Their use of metal makes them more affordable than plastic options currently on the market, and they’ll often work a bit more quickly when producing the desired results.
 It all adds up to a minimally affected appearance and a shorter period of installation, all with the same result that any type of braces typically produces.

 For all of the benefits of a typical clear braces installation, there are certainly a few drawbacks that patients would be wise to consider before opting for this particular product.
 Perhaps the most notable is that patients will be subject to food restrictions for the duration of their braces’ installation.
-These restrictions are the same as they would be with a metal braces installation, and for large the same reason.
+These restrictions are the same as they would be with a metal braces installation and for large the same reason.
 Simply put: It’s no fun to get food stuck in the installed metal parts, and it’s certainly no fun for stuck food to produce a cavity.

 In addition to restrictions on certain foods, patients will notice a bit more pain resulting from the installation of clear braces than they would if they opted for plastic alternatives.
 That’s because, like regular metal braces, the metal must be installed into the mouth semi-permanently.
 Of note, however, is that the long-term pain and gum irritation is less noticeable with clear braces than metal options.